Brynbayliss87/blondie/README.md

 ## Usage

-Clint either takes a pathname to a Gemfile or with no path given will look for a Gemfile in the current directory
+Clint takes an absolute path to a Gemfile, it then either provides a list of the gems with C extensions or lets you know that none of your dependencies have extensions

 `clint /path/to/Gemfile`